fusioncharts/dev_centre_docs/getting-started/angular/angular/setting-data-source-using-url-in-angular.md

 ---
-title: Setting Data Source Using URL | FusionCharts
+title: Setting Data Source by URL in Angular | FusionCharts
 description: Learn Setting Data Source in Angular using FusionCharts with this guide.
 Enhance your data visualization capabilities efficiently.
 Try now!
 heading: Setting Data Source Using URL
 ---